How do I get into a career in business?

-It is possible to gain professional qualifications in sales through the Institute of Sales and Marketing Management.
+It is possible to gain professional qualifications in sales through the Institute of Sales Management (ISM).
 The Chartered Institute of Marketing also offers professional qualifications.
 None of these are essential for getting a job in sales, but could help with career progression.

 Most people in marketing have a degree but it’s not necessary.

-Formal training programmes such as sponsored degrees and higher apprenticeships are one option for starting your marketing career at 18.
+Formal training programmes such as sponsored degrees, degree apprenticeships and higher apprenticeships are one option for starting your marketing career at 18.
 There’s more information on these above.
 You could learn about marketing as one of a number of business areas on degree apprenticeships such as those run by Nestlé or Morrisons', or the BBC's business management higher apprenticeship.
 Alternatively, employers such as Sky run apprenticeships that focus purely on marketing.

 You can also get an entry level marketing job without a degree.
-Unlike on a higher apprenticeship programme, the focus will be more on doing one specific job that needs to be done.
+Unlike on an apprenticeship programme, the focus will be more on doing one specific job that needs to be done.
 To get hired, you’re likely to need the following:

 - experience in a business setting (eg having already had an admin job)

 - a qualification or two from the Chartered Institution of Marketing (CIM) – see below for more detail

 - awareness of the business world.